sharvilgarg/FirstProject/README.md

 # FirstProject
-Miscellaneous project works from a variety of sources.
+Miscellaneous projects from a variety of sources.